stefanberger/containerd/docs/encryption.md

 // GetImageLayerInfo gets the image key Ids necessary for decrypting an image
 // We determine the KeyIds starting with  the given OCI Decriptor, recursing to lower-level descriptors
-// until we get them from the layer descriptors func GetImageLayerInfo(ctx context.Context, cs content.Store, desc ocispec.Descriptor, lf *encryption.LayerFilter, layerIndex int32) ([]encryption.LayerInfo, error)
+// until we get them from the layer descriptors func GetImageLayerInfo(ctx context.Context, cs content.Store, desc ocispec.Descriptor, lf *encryption.LayerFilter) ([]encryption.LayerInfo, error)

 /* Cryptography Configuration Datastructures */